igorsteinmacher/INF502-Fall2020/assignments/PA2.md

 Use this function to create/update the files as following (NO REPEATED ENTRIES):
-* when you collect data from a repo, you need to add it to a CSV called `projects.csv`
+* when you collect data from a repo, you need to add it to a CSV called `repos.csv`
-* when you collect the pull requests of a repo, you need to store them in a file named after the owner and the name of repo (projects/owner-project.csv)
+* when you collect the pull requests of a repo, you need to store them in a file named after the owner and the name of repo (repos/owner-repo.csv)
 * when you collect data from users, you need to add it to a CSV called `users.csv`